aptos-labs/developer-docs/apps/docusaurus/docs/indexer/txn-stream/local-development.md

 ### Wiping the data

-When you start, stop, and start the service again, it will re-use the same local testnet data.
-If you wish to wipe the local testnet and start from scratch you can run the following command:
+When you start, stop, and start the service again, it will re-use the same localnet data.
+If you wish to wipe the locnet and start from scratch you can run the following command:

 ```
 poetry run python indexer_grpc_local.py wipe